-MG Brian Lein grew up in New York and attended the United States Military Academy.
-He graduated in 1984 as a Distinguished Military Cadet with a Bachelor of Science, and was commissioned a Second Lieutenant in the Medical Service Corps.
-He then attended Temple University School of Medicine in Philadelphia.
-He graduated in 1988 as an Alpha Omega Alpha Scholar with an MD degree.
-He completed his Internship in General Surgery at Madigan Army Medical Center in 1989.
-He completed his Residency in General Surgery at Abington Memorial Hospital in 1993.
-He is board certified in general surgery.
+MG Brian Lein is a native of New York and a graduate of the United States Military Academy as a Distinguished Military Cadet.
+He received his medical degree from Temple University School of Medicine in 1988 as an Alpha Omega Alpha Scholar.
+Surgical training included Internship in General Surgery at Madigan Army Medical Center in 1989 and Residency in General Surgery at Abington Memorial Hospital in 1993.

-MG Lein's military education includes graduation from the AMEDD Officer Basic and Advanced Courses, the U.S. Army Command and General Staff College, the U.S. Army War College where he earned a Masters Degree in Strategic and National Security Studies.
+He is a graduate of the AMEDD Officer Basic and Advanced Courses, the US Army Command and General Staff College, and the US Army War College where he earned a Masters Degree in Strategic and National Security Studies.

-MG Lein's awards and decorations include the Legion of Merit (2OLC), Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (2OLC), the Army Commendation Medal (2OLC), the Joint Service Achievement Medal, Army Achievement Medal, GWOTEM and GWOTSM, Overseas Ribbon, NATO Medal, the Army Parachutist Badge, the Joint Superior Unit Award, the Army Superior Unit Award, the Order of Military Medical Merit and the German Sports Badge (Gold).
+MG Lein's awards and decorations include the Legion of Merit (2OLC), Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal (2OLC), the Army Parachutist Badge, the German Sports Badge (Gold), and The Order of Military Medical Merit.